DETAILED ACTION

 Greyscale

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the invention to modify Sadakane to add a coating of benzotriazole to both sides of negative electrode including the face of the negative electrode current collector facing the positive electrode as taught by Chae to prevent the current collector from oxidizing or deteriorating (see [0108] of Chae) and prevent corrosion (see [0167] of Chae).
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the invention to modify Sadakane to add a coating of benzotriazole to the negative electrode current collector that is made of copper as taught by Naito to exhibit high anti-corrosion properties (see [0008] of Naito).
 Further Sadakane teaches that modifications can be made (see [0077] of Sadakane).

-Regarding claim 2, Sadakane in view of Chae teaches further comprising: a separator (separator, see [0057]) or a solid electrolyte placed between the positive electrode (positive electrode, see [0014]) and the negative electrode (negative electrode, see [0014], see [0057] where the separator is placed between the positive and negative electrode).
+Regarding claim 2, Sadakane in view of Naito teaches further comprising: a separator (separator, see [0057]) or a solid electrolyte placed between the positive electrode (positive electrode, see [0014]) and the negative electrode (negative electrode, see [0014], see [0057] where the separator is placed between the positive and negative electrode).

-Regarding claim 3, Sadakane in view of Chae teaches wherein one or more N (N1/N2, see benzotriazole diagram above) are bonded to the aromatic ring (aromatic ring, see benzotriazole diagram above, see N1 and N2 are bonded to the aromatic ring).
+Regarding claim 3, Sadakane in view of Naito teaches wherein one or more N (N1/N2, see benzotriazole diagram above) are bonded to the aromatic ring (aromatic ring, see benzotriazole diagram above, see N1 and N2 are bonded to the aromatic ring).

-Regarding claim 4, Sadakane in view of Chae teaches wherein the compound (benzotriazole, see [0191] of Chae where 231 and 241 are made of benzotriazole, see modifications above) is at least one selected from the group consisting of a compound represented by Formula (1) (see benzotriazole diagram above) and a derivative thereof. ##STR00052## (see benzotriazole diagram above) (in the formula (see benzotriazole diagram above), X.sup.1 (N3, see benzotriazole diagram above) represents any one of C to which X.sup.3 is bonded or N (see benzotriazole diagram above where N3 is N), X.sup.2 (N1, see benzotriazole diagram above) represents any one of N (N1, see benzotriazole diagram above) to which X.sup.4 (H1, see benzotriazole diagram above where H1 is bonded to N) is bonded, S, or O, X.sup.3 represents -R.sup.1, -NR.sup.1.sub.2, -OR.sup.1, or -SR.sup.1, X.sup.4 (H1, see benzotriazole diagram above) represents any one of -R.sup.2 (H1, see benzotriazole diagram above), -CO-X, -CS-NX.sub.2, or -OX, R.sup.1 represents a hydrogen atom, an unsubstituted monovalent hydrocarbon group, or a pyridyl group, R.sup.2 (H1, see benzotriazole diagram above) represents a hydrogen atom (H1, see benzotriazole diagram above where H1 is a hydrogen atom) or a monovalent hydrocarbon group which is optionally substituted, and X represents a monovalent substituent.)
-See 112 rejection above for interpretation.
+Regarding claim 4, Sadakane in view of Naito teaches wherein the compound (benzotriazole, see [0008] of Naito, see modifications above) is either represented by Formula (1) (see benzotriazole diagram above) or a derivative of the compound represented by Formula (1), (in Formula (1), (see benzotriazole diagram above), X.sup.1 (N3, see benzotriazole diagram above) represents any one of C to which X.sup.3 is bonded or N (see benzotriazole diagram above where N3 is N), X.sup.2 (N1, see benzotriazole diagram above) represents any one of N (N1, see benzotriazole diagram above) to which X.sup.4 (H1, see benzotriazole diagram above where H1 is bonded to N) is bonded, S, or O, X.sup.3 represents -R.sup.1, -NR.sup.1.sub.2, -OR.sup.1, or -SR.sup.1, X.sup.4 (H1, see benzotriazole diagram above) represents any one of -R.sup.2 (H1, see benzotriazole diagram above), -CO-X, -CS-NX.sub.2, or -OX, R.sup.1 represents a hydrogen atom, an unsubstituted monovalent hydrocarbon group, or a pyridyl group, R.sup.2 (H1, see benzotriazole diagram above) represents a hydrogen atom (H1, see benzotriazole diagram above where H1 is a hydrogen atom) or a monovalent hydrocarbon group which is optionally substituted, and X represents a monovalent substituent).

-Regarding claim 8, Sadakane in view of Chae teaches wherein the lithium secondary battery (lithium secondary battery, see [0014]) is a lithium secondary battery (lithium secondary battery, see [0014]) in which charging and discharging are performed by depositing lithium metal (lithium metal, see [0014] where lithium metal is deposited) on the surface (surface of negative electrode current collector facing the positive electrode, see [0014] wherein the lithium metal deposits on the negative electrode) of the negative electrode (negative electrode, see [0014]) and electrolytically dissolving the deposited lithium (lithium metal, see [0014] where the lithium metal dissolves during discharge).
+Regarding claim 8, Sadakane in view of Naito teaches wherein the lithium secondary battery (lithium secondary battery, see [0014]) is a lithium secondary battery (lithium secondary battery, see [0014]) in which charging and discharging are performed by depositing lithium metal (lithium metal, see [0014] where lithium metal is deposited) on the surface (surface of negative electrode current collector facing the positive electrode, see [0014] wherein the lithium metal deposits on the negative electrode) of the negative electrode (negative electrode, see [0014]) and electrolytically dissolving the deposited lithium metal (lithium metal, see [0014] where the lithium metal dissolves during discharge).

-Regarding claim 9, Sadakane in view of Chae teaches wherein the negative electrode (negative electrode, see [0014]) is an electrode consisting of at least one selected from the group consisting of Cu (copper foil, see [0037] wherein the negative electrode current collector is a copper foil), Ni, Ti, Fe, and other metals that do not react with Li, alloys thereof, and stainless steel (SUS).
+Regarding claim 9, Sadakane in view of Naito teaches wherein the negative electrode (negative electrode, see [0014]) is an electrode consisting of at least one selected from the group consisting of Cu (copper foil, see [0037] wherein the negative electrode current collector is a copper foil), Ni, Ti, Fe, and other metals that do not react with Li, alloys thereof, and stainless steel (SUS).

-Regarding claim 10, Sadakane in view of Chae teaches wherein the negative electrode (negative electrode, see [0014]) does not have a lithium metal (lithium metal, see [0014]) on a surface (surface of negative electrode current collector, see [0041] wherein the lithium metal deposits initially on the surface during charge, therefore none is present prior to charge) of the negative electrode (negative electrode, see [0014]) before initial charge (see [0041] wherein the lithium metal deposits initially on the surface during charge, therefore none is present prior to charge) and/or at an end of discharge (see [0041] wherein the lithium metal deposits initially on the surface during charge and dissolves during discharge).
+Regarding claim 10, Sadakane in view of Naito teaches wherein the negative electrode (negative electrode, see [0014]) does not have a lithium metal (lithium metal, see [0014]) on a surface (surface of negative electrode current collector, see [0041] wherein the lithium metal deposits initially on the surface during charge, therefore none is present prior to charge) of the negative electrode (negative electrode, see [0014]) before initial charge (see [0041] wherein the lithium metal deposits initially on the surface during charge, therefore none is present prior to charge) and/or at an end of discharge (see [0041] wherein the lithium metal deposits initially on the surface during charge and dissolves during discharge).

-8. Claim(s) 7 is/are rejected under 35 U.S.C.
+5. Claim(s) 7 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Sadakane et al. (Pub.
-No. US 20220052381 A1) in view of Chae et al. (Pub.
-No. KR 20180086949 A) as applied to claim 1 above, and further in view of Ji et al. (Pub.
+No. US 20220052381 A1) in view of Naito et al. (Pub.
+No. US 20170214047 A1) as applied to claim 1 above, and further in view of Ji et al. (Pub.
 No. US 20200388876 A1).

-However, Ji teaches an electrolyte solution (electrolyte, see [0061]) containing, as a solvent (co-solvent, see [0062]), a compound (1,1,2,2-tetrafluoroethyl 2,2,3,3-tetrafluoropropyl ether, see diagram below, see [0062]) having at least one of a monovalent group represented by Formula (A) (Group A, see diagram below) or a monovalent group represented by Formula (B) (Group B, see diagram below). ##STR00053## (1,1,2,2-tetrafluoroethyl 2,2,3,3-tetrafluoropropyl ether, see diagram below, see [0062]) (in the formulae, a wavy line represents a bonding site in the monovalent group (Group A and B, diagram below, since the O in the center is bonded in the center it exhibits both groups on each side of the oxygen in the center so both monovalent groups are present).)
+However, Ji teaches an electrolyte solution (electrolyte, see [0061]) containing, as a solvent (co-solvent, see [0062]), a compound (1,1,2,2-tetrafluoroethyl 2,2,3,3-tetrafluoropropyl ether, see diagram below, see [0062]) having at least one of a monovalent group represented by Formula (A) (Group A, see diagram below) or a monovalent group represented by Formula (B) (Group B, see diagram below). ##STR00053## (1,1,2,2-tetrafluoroethyl 2,2,3,3-tetrafluoropropyl ether, see diagram below, see [0062]) (in the formulae, a wavy line represents a bonding site in the monovalent group (Group A and B, diagram below, since the O in the center is bonded in the center it exhibits both groups on each side of the oxygen in the center so both monovalent groups are present).

 PNG